pvoliveira/dbtestgen/README.md

 ## Motivation

-I start with this goal: a CLI that just copy some parts of a relational database to test specific areas of a legacy software.
-I want update with some features, like:
+I start with this goal: a CLI that basically just copy some parts of a relational database to test specific areas of a legacy software.
+I also want to update it with some features, like:

-- generate automatically the other database.
+- Generate automatically the other database.
-- transfer to new database the data automatically.
+- Transfer data automatically to the new database.
-- to indicate how much of data in tables you wish.
+- Indicate how much data (lines) you wish on each table.

 ## Installation